 Although Germany’s capital dates back to the 13th century, this city is anything but dated.
 While reminders of its history of turmoil still adorn the city (like the graffitied remnants of the Berlin Wall), the vibrant art scene and modern landmarks rise from the ashes of the past.

 The street art and murals in Berlin are like no other, and the stories this city has to share through art are truly one-of-a-kind.
 There is so much to learn and experience around every corner.
-With a larger-than-life personality and a penchant for bold colors and designs, I found myself swimming in a sea of inspiration that I never wanted to leave.
+With a larger-than-life personality and a penchant for bold colors, I found myself swimming in a sea of international design inspiration that I never wanted to leave.

 As cliche as it sounds., Rome was NOT built in one day!
 And taking a trip there will show you just how true that statement is.
 Roman design, although inspired by Grecian architecture, focused on the arch instead of the column, and over time, Roman interiors developed a standard of luxury that had not yet been known to Europe.
 All of this is prominently on display around the city.